Fitness Volt

 11. Supine cable curls on bench

-Back in exercise #2, we introduced you to supine curls performed with a low pulley and while lying on the floor.
+The second exercise on this list introduced you to supine curls performed with a low pulley and while lying on the floor.
 This supine curl variation involves a bench and a high pulley to hit your arms from an entirely new angle.
 It’s not better or worse than the original supine cable curl, but it certainly is different.
 Variation can help keep you out of workout ruts and ensure your biceps keep getting bigger and stronger!

 How to do it: